 Also, Barth says, “always contact the hotel and confirm the reservation.”
 That’s particularly important when you’re booking through a third party, such as an online travel agency.
 When your stay falls during a major event — a college homecoming, a large convention or even a big storm, all of which can affect hotel occupancy rates — double-checking is a must.

 Making matters worse, the hotel doesn’t even know which customers were turned away.
-Pfister says that Expedia didn’t give it the guests’ names, so he’s unable to contact them to apologize and make it right.
+Pfister mentions that Expedia didn’t share guests’ names, hindering his ability to apologize and resolve the issue.
 Which is exactly what he says he wants to do.
+(Here’s our guide to resolving your consumer problem.)

 “We feel bad,” he says.
 “We don’t like to turn guests away.”

-Pfister says he hopes that White and the others who didn’t have a place to sleep on Sunday night will contact him directly.
+Pfister hopes White and the others without a place to sleep on Sunday night will reach out to him directly.
 He promises that he’ll do whatever he can to make it up to them.